hdShang/arxiv-daily/docs/cs-CV/2025-10-02/papers/251002114v1-frieren-federated-learning-with-vision-language-regularization-for-s.md

 ---
 layout: default
-title: FRIEREN: Federated Learning with Vision-Language Regularization for Segmentation
+title: "FRIEREN: Federated Learning with Vision-Language Regularization for Segmentation"
 ---

 # FRIEREN: Federated Learning with Vision-Language Regularization for Segmentation